cockroachlabs/open-sourced-interview-process/CRLInternship.md

 **Learning and Development**

 You are welcome to attend all and any Lunch and Learns, Reading Groups, Fireside Chats and workshops.
 During your last week, you will present the project that you have been working on for the duration of your internship.
 This will be treated as a Lunch & Learn.
-Here are some examples of past internship presentations:

-Yahor - Window Functions
-Paul - Joins
-Richard - Interleaved Tables

 **NYC Stipend**